 Already showcased on Trio cable network, “Final Cut: The Making and Unmaking of ‘Heaven’s Gate'” isn’t likely to receive a longer theatrical exposure than the notorious 1980 flop it examines.
-Even so, unmistakably sympathetic but mostly even-handed doc about troubled production and release of Michael Cimino’s epic should have long shelf life in fest, homevid and nontheatrical venues.
+Even so, unmistakably sympathetic but mostly even-handed doc about troubled production and disastrous release of Michael Cimino’s epic Western should have long shelf life in fest, homevid and nontheatrical venues.

 Vet documentarian Michael Epstein (“The Battle Over ‘Citizen Kane,'”) draws heavily from well-received 1985 book by Steven Bach, senior v.p. and head of worldwide production for United Artists when UA green-lit “Heaven’s Gate.”
 Taking its cue from Bach’s tome, pic renders production of ill-fated pic — originally budgeted at $7.5 million, but completed for $36 million — as a slow-motion train wreck.